Santiq22/FermiHalos/README.md

 - `r` [$`kpc`$]: Array of the radius where the solution was computed.
 It is a numpy ndarray of shape (n,).
 Available by default.
 - `m` [$`M_{\odot}`$]: Array of enclosed masses at the radius given in `r`.
 It is a numpy ndarray of shape (n,).
 Available by default.
 - `nu`: Array of the metric potentials (dimensionless) at the radius given in `r`.
 It is a numpy ndarray of shape (n,).
 Available by default.
+- `nu_0`: Value of the metric potential at the center of the distribution.
+Available by default.
 - `P` [$`M_{\odot}/(kpc\ s^{2})`$]: Array of pressures at the radius given in `r`.
 It is a numpy ndarray of shape (n,).
 Only available if `press_func` is `True`.
 - `degeneracy_variable`: Array of values of the degeneracy variable at the radius given in `r`.
 It is a numpy ndarray of shape (n,).
 Only available if `deg_var` or `chemical_func` is `True`.
 - `cutoff_variable`: Array of values of the cutoff variable at the radius given in `r`.
 It is a numpy ndarray of shape (n,).
 Only available if `deg_var`, `cutoff_var`, `chemical_func` or `cutoff_func` is `True`.